Binarybard07/Multimodal-Recommendation-System/README.md

 Paper: https://arxiv.org/abs/2509.09114

+## Implementation Note

+This repository is an implementation/reproduction of the MambaRec research work.
+The original method and research contribution belong to the authors cited above.

 ## Acknowledgements

 The project structure is inspired by the [MMRec](https://github.com/enoche/MMRec) framework.
 We acknowledge their contribution to the development of the multimodal recommendation research ecosystem.